Skip to main content

 Note: We would also recommend you use an anti-static wristband to make sure you don’t transfer any static charge to your components.
 At the very least, however, make sure that you’re installing your AMD CPU on a non-conductive surface, and ground yourself before starting by touching something metallic, like your PC’s case or PSU chassis.

-Step 2: Install the CPU
+Step 2: Identify the CPU socket

-Locate the CPU socket on your motherboard and lift the retention arm into the vertical position.
+When you’re ready, lift the retention arm into the vertical position.
 If you’re working on a brand new motherboard, remove the protective plastic insert from the socket.
 If you’re replacing a CPU, you’ll need to remove the old CPU and potentially its cooler too.
 For that, see the instructions for your specific cooler.
 When removing the old CPU, be careful when handling it if you plan to reuse it.

 Remove your new CPU from its packaging if you haven’t already, and look at its underside.
 In one of the corners you should see a small, golden triangle.
 This corresponds to an indented triangle on your motherboard’s CPU socket and will help you orientate the chip the right way.
 Carefully place it into the socket, making sure that all of the pins slip home into their corresponding ports.
 It shouldn’t require any force, so if it doesn’t fit quite right, remove it, and start again.